- Country or region

 The EPA includes a bilateral protocol between the EU and South Africa on the protection of geographical indications and on trade in wines and spirits.
 The EU will protect names such as Rooibos, the famous infusion from South Africa, and numerous wine names like Stellenbosch and Paarl.
 In return, South Africa will protect more than 250 EU names spread over the categories food, wines and spirits.

 Committees and Dialogues

-- Importing into the EU from Southern African Development Community
+- Importing into the EU from the Southern African Development Community

-- EU trade defence measures on imports from Southern African Development Community
+- EU trade defence measures on imports from the Southern African Development Community

-- Exporting from the EU to Southern African Development Community
+- Exporting from the EU to the Southern African Development Community

 - African, Caribbean and Pacific Group of States website